Skip to content

 How far does a electrical and electronics repairers, powerhouse, substation, and relay salary go in Vermont?

-Vermont has a Regional Price Parity of 100 (100 is the national average).
-That's right at the national average.
-After cost-of-living adjustment, the median electrical and electronics repairers, powerhouse, substation, and relay salary is worth about $98,950 in national-average purchasing power.
+Vermont has a Regional Price Parity of 100.95 (100 is the national average).
+Prices are above average here, so your dollar buys less than the same salary would in a cheaper metro.
+After cost-of-living adjustment, the median electrical and electronics repairers, powerhouse, substation, and relay salary is worth about $104,646 in national-average purchasing power.

 Where do electrical and electronics repairers, powerhouse, substation, and relays get paid the most?